What we do

 ALAS is founded and directed by artist, organiser and creative consultant RM Sánchez-Camus (Marcelo).

 Sánchez-Camus’ work explores interaction, public spectacles, social systems, the body politic and urban imagination.
 Their practice can be understood in four layers that complement each other: collaborative making, psychogeographic explorations, visual arts and social practice.
+More can be found out about Marcelo’s projects on his website.

 We are a team consisting of the artistic director Marcelo, Studio Producer Rebecca Thomson, Workshop facilitator Georgie Hubbarde, and organisational strategy consultant Tee Bolitho.
 Visit our ALAS Studio Artists page for more information.